I ’m not a fan of the south of Thailand.

 3. Learn How to Rock Climb

-A few years ago, I met a guy in Chiang Mai who couldn’t stop raving about the rock climbing in Krabi.
+A few years ago, I met a guy in Chiang Mai who couldn’t stop raving about the rock climbing in Railay.
 I made a mental note that the next time I’m in the south of Thailand, I’m trying it out even though I’m not the greatest fan of heights.

 Flash forward two years later, and I can finally cross that off my list.

 I really didn’t think I was going to make it up those routes, let alone complete all 10.

 My guide from Krabi Rock Climbing was super patient, motivational and had me in a constant state of what the fuck am I doing.